Cat. No.: SV-104897

 Pathogen type Parasite

-Product type Ready-to-use assay
+Product Type Ready-to-use assay

 Species Ruminants